firstbatchxyz/function-calling-eval/README.md

     """Get the latest tweets with a given hashtag.""" pass

-def get_fighter_stats(fighter: str) -> dict:
+def get_fighter_record(fighter: str) -> dict:
-    """Get the stats for a given fighter.""" pass
+    """Get the stats for a given fighter, namely wins, losses and draws.""" pass

 def get_sentiment(text: str) -> float:
     """Get the sentiment of a given text.""" pass

-def send_email(to: str, subject: str, body: str) -> str:
-    """Send an email to a given recipient.""" pass
 ```